 Personal property means everything you own that isn't real property and includes movable property (like a vehicle, furniture and other personal belongings) as well as financial assets.

-If you are using the Family Law Act, you use the same forms in the Alberta Court of Justice and in the Court of King's Bench.
+If you are using the Family Law Act, you use the same forms in Provincial Court and in the Court of King's Bench.

 Separated but not yet divorcing?